AusClimateService/npcp/reports/phase1/phase1_report.md

-Given that it is a widely used method that has been applied in many different contexts without displaying such dramatically poor performance (including in Australia; [Weeding et al 2024](https://doi.org/10.1007/s00484-024-02622-8)), future work is for the authors to investigate whether this poor performance relates to software implementation issues rather than the method itself.
+Given that it is a widely used method that has been applied in many different contexts without displaying such dramatically poor performance (including in Australia; [Weeding et al 2024](https://doi.org/10.1007/s00484-024-02622-8)), future work is for the authors to investigate how the method was implemented including whether performance can be improved by modifying the various input parameters (e.g. limits on the number of iterations to convergence, the number of quantiles).

 A final observation from this first phase of the NPCP bias correction intercomparison is that directly bias correcting GCM data